johnkorzhuk/fast-poll/README.md

 - For a production build, run `npm run build`.

 You can find the other scripts in the [package.json](./package.json).

+# Known issues and bugs

+If you know why or how to fix any of these, please create an issue letting me know.
+- I'm unable to use async-await in src/ directory.
+During the `Building static HTML for pages` process when I build the application for production an error is thrown.
+See [issue #1](https://github.com/johnkorzhuk/fast-poll/issues/1).
+- All pages depend on firebase.js since my provider is wrapping the application in [gatsby-browser.js](./gatsby-browser.js).
+Directly importing it in the ./src directory throws a webpack error.
+See [issue #2](https://github.com/johnkorzhuk/fast-poll/issues/2).

 ### A big thank you to [Ted Kulakevich](https://dribbble.com/tedkdesigns) for help with the design.